ucsb-cs56-webapps/ucsb-cs56-gaucho-gardens/README.md

 # ucsb-cs56-gaucho-gardens
 Welcome to GauchoGardens

-GauchoGardens allows users to select a plant that he wants to grow.
-It will also provide a short summary of how the user should plant it.
+GauchoGardens allows users to gain knowledge of plants that can be grown in the area based on the current season.
+It provides a list of recommended plants as well as basic information on how to grow these plants.
+In addition a link to a recipe is given so users can enjoy the fruits of their labor once they harvest their plants.
+A Weather Map allows users to track the temperature, cloud coverage, and predicted precipitation in their area to assist them in their gardening journey.

 <br> https://cs56-f18-gauchogardens.herokuapp.com